4 Tips from Melissa Perri to Help New Chief Product Officers Settle into Their Roles

 According to Melissa, at the end of the day, everybody in your organization should be able to tell the story from the Options back up to the Visions and how the business should reach them.
 It’s the CPO’s job to enable people to tell this story.

 Don’t rush through the strategy process to get the ball rolling quickly.
 It’s at the heart of your job, so handle your product strategy carefully and diligently.
-Check out Amplitude’s free product strategy template for an easy way to get started.
+Check out Amplitude’s free for an easy way to get started.

 4. Earn the trust of the executive team by being a team player